remotion-dev/remotion/packages/docs/docs/cloudrun/setup.md

 The render will now run and after a while the video will be available in your cloud storage bucket.
 You can keep track of the render progress by passing a function to the [updateRenderProgress](/docs/cloudrun/rendermediaoncloudrun#updaterenderprogress) attribute, to receive progress as a number.

 Congrats!
-[Check your Cloud Storage Bucket](https://console.cloud.google.com/storage/browser) - you just rendered your first video using Remotion CloudRun 🚀
+[Check your Cloud Storage Bucket](https://console.cloud.google.com/storage/browser) - you just rendered your first video using Remotion Cloud Run 🚀
 </TabItem>
 <TabItem value="still">